home-assistant/operating-system/Documentation/boards/tinker.md

 | Tinker RK3288 | tinker |
 | Tinker S RK3288 | tinker |

-## EMMC
+## eMMC

-Actual we support only SD cards.
-The support for EMMC will follow.
+eMMC support is provided transparently.
+Just flash the image to the eMMC by connecting your Tinker Board S to your PC via Micro-USB.

 ## Serial console

-For access to terminal over serial console, add `console=ttyS2,115200` to `cmdline.txt`.
+To access the terminal over serial console, add `console=ttyS2,115200` to `cmdline.txt`.
 GPIO pins are: 34 = GND / 32 = UART TXD / 33 = UART RXD.